kshurik/rekkobook/docs/chapter1/collab_filter.md

 is used to learn a representation of users and items.
 The network takes as input the ratings or interactions of users with items and outputs a prediction of the rating for a user-item pair.
 Deep learning has the advantage of being able to capture complex patterns in the data and can be used to learn non-linear relationships between users and items.
-One of the popular examples is Extreeme Deep Factorization machines (xDeepFM).
+One of the popular examples is Extreme Deep Factorization machines (xDeepFM).

 One advantage of model-based collaborative filtering is that it can handle the cold-start problem by using the learned model to make predictions about items that have not yet been rated by users.
 Additionally, model-based collaborative filtering can be more accurate than memory-based collaborative filtering, especially when there are a large number of users and items.
-Obviously, if we have enough data we can generate more accurate predictions minimizing our loss function
+If we have enough data we can generate more accurate predictions minimizing our loss function

 However, model-based collaborative filtering also has some disadvantages.
 One major limitation is that it can be difficult to interpret the learned model and understand why certain recommendations are being made.
 Additionally, model-based collaborative filtering can be computationally expensive and may require a lot of computational resources, especially when using deep learning techniques.
 Another disadvantage of model-based collaborative filtering is that it requires a large amount of data to train the model effectively.
 This can be a challenge in some domains, where there may be a limited amount of data available.
 In these cases, memory-based collaborative filtering may be a better choice.
-However, there are several methods are available in python for faster computations.
+However, there are several methods are available in Python for faster computations.
 Below, you can see several libraries that deal with SVD

 ```{code-cell} ipython3